Learn About Our Partners

 |I'd like ideas on how I might use technology to engage learners in my course||CAT|

 |I've lost the ability to login to my computer||IT|

 Disability Services (SDS) works with students with documented disabilities to facilitate reasonable accommodations.
 Students who require accommodations must first register for services by submitting appropriate documentation to SDS; SDS will then contact the student for an individualized discussion.
 As part of the process, SDS works with faculty regarding technological access to coursework and when appropriate, SDS will contact CAT.
 CAT will then work with faculty to make sure course materials are accessible; this may include captioning of video content.
 Contact SDS for a confidential and individualized discussion regarding your specific situation.

 Indy Blue Video

 Even though faculty can produce good quality video projects with assistance from CAT and Information Commons students, sometimes they require higher-end video for projects and prefer for someone else to handle production and editing duties.
 One great resource on campus is Indy Blue Video (IBV).
 IBV consists of a team of talented students managed by the College of Communication (CCOM).
 This group has high-end equipment such as professional-level digital cameras and multi-point lighting and robust editing capability.
 IBV can fully produce faculty projects at affordable rates.
-Contact Christine Taylor for more information.
+Contact Erin Earnest, Director, for more information.

 Academic Program Development and Innovation